Chip art

 Chip art, also known as silicon art, chip graffiti or silicon doodling, refers to microscopic artwork built into integrated circuits, also called chips or ICs.
 Since ICs are printed by photolithography, not constructed a component at a time, there is no additional cost to include features in otherwise unused space on the chip.
 Designers have used this freedom to put all sorts of artwork on the chips themselves, from designers' simple initials to rather complex drawings.
 Given the small size of chips, these figures cannot be seen without a microscope.
 Chip graffiti is sometimes called the hardware version of software easter eggs.

 Prior to 1984, these doodles also served a practical purpose.
 If a competitor produced a similar chip, and examination showed it contained the same doodles, then this was strong evidence that the design was copied (a copyright violation) and not independently derived.
 A 1984 revision of the US copyright law (the Semiconductor Chip Protection Act of 1984) made all chip masks automatically copyrighted, with exclusive rights to the creator, and similar rules apply in most other countries that manufacture ICs.
-Since an exact copy is now automatically a copyright violation, the doodles serve no useful purpose.
+Since an exact copy is now automatically a copyright violation, the doodles no longer serve useful purpose in terms of hardware watermarking.